 Finders Fees or Commissions – The Foundation will pay no fee to any person as consideration for directing a gift to the Foundation.
 It is understood that such fees may or may not be legal and that in the case of irrevocable deferred gifts which involve management of assets, the payment of such fee may amount to a violation of state and federal securities laws by the Foundation and its management and board of Directors.

-In no event will a commission or finders fee of any type be paid to any party in connection with the completion of a gift to the Foundation.
+In no event will a commission or finder’s fee of any type be paid to any party in connection with the completion of a gift to the Foundation.

 Professional Fees – The Foundation prefers that the donor assume the cost of professional services rendered in connection with the completion of a gift to the Foundation.